 However, if the call of heated styling is too strong, just try and turn down the temperature of your styling tools and remember to always guard your hair with a heat protectant, like the TRESemmé Heat Protection Heat Defence Spray (300ml, £4.99*).
-Twist-outs are also a great way to heatlessly style your natural hair – just click here to see how to do the perfect twist-out by vlogger Mini Marley!
+Twist-outs are also a great way to heatlessly style your natural hair – take a look on how to do the perfect twist-out by vlogger Mini Marley!

 4. Keep your hair moisturised

-Remember what we said earlier about natural afro hair being prone to dryness?
-Because of this, your hair’s more prone to breakage, which means staying on top of your hair’s hydration is important if you want to retain your hair length.
+Natural hair loves moisture so staying on top of your hair’s hydration is important if you want to retain your hair length.

 The use of hair oils, periodic hair treatments, leave-in conditioners and the practice of co-washing (using conditioner to cleanse your hair) can all be employed to help keep your tresses’ moisture levels up.

 PS.
 Don’t forget the importance of the order of your liquid, oil and cream hair products (LOC, LOCO, LCO), as the order of your application can make a huge difference when caring for your fragile afro hair, helping to seal in moisture and smooth hair cuticles.